Forecasters warn of persistent avalanche danger

 Outsideonline.com is reporting that the victim was 24-year-old Tony Seibert, the grandson of Vail co-founder Pete Seibert.
 The Colorado Avalanche Information Center confirmed the East Vail Chutes death, but the CAIC website offered few details on the deadly incident.
 The center’s avalanche experts will visit the site Jan.
 8 to investigate the accident.
 Continue reading

-Filed under: avalanches, climate and weather, Colorado, recreation, search and rescue, skiing and riding, snow, Snow and weather, Summit County snow and weather | Tagged: Avalanche, avalanche death, Colorado, East Vail Chutes | Leave a comment »
+Filed under: avalanches, climate and weather, Colorado, recreation, skiing and riding, Snow and weather, Summit County Colorado, Summit County news, Summit County snow and weather | Tagged: Avalanche, avalanche death, Colorado, East Vail Chutes | Leave a comment »